Grump-Free-Framework/GF3/readme.md

 List of things you can do in settings:
  - Set up your MySQL connection details
  - Change the default module
+ - Change the default template used when rendering views

 You can also fairly easily change the location of certain things like UI elements.